IDNI/tau-lang/README.md

 ## **MacOS (not available yet)**

-A macOS installet will be available in the future.
+A macOS installer will be available in the future.

 ## **Compiling the source code**